hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 * Firefly version of Ceph packages has default replication set to 3x.
 Therefore have a minimum of 3 OSDs.

-* If you see “Decrypt error” from any of helion node with glance, cinder, nova, make sure all the ceph cluster nodes are in same time zone.
+* If you see "Decrypt error" from any of helion node with glance, cinder, nova, make sure all the ceph cluster nodes are in same time zone.
 If needed have a NTP server specified in /etc/ntp.conf file on all the ceph cluster nodes.
 After making changes restart ntp [/etc/init.d/ntp restart].
 Install ntp package if it is not there already.

 * Ensure Ceph cluster to be on same IP range as Helion OpenStack Overcloud nodes.
 Ensure IP range for Ceph cluster does not conflict with those used Helion setup